6 Best Sensory Calming Tools and Toys for Kids with Special Needs

 Because of the way it distributes body weight and promotes relaxation, the Relaxer Positioning Chair by TFH is our sensory calming number 3 choice.

 There are multiple versions of this chair.
-The Junior Relaxer sits on the floor and is easy for kids to get on and off and is the perfect spot to destress and decompress alone.
+The Junior Relaxer sits on the floor and is easy for people to get on and off, and is the perfect spot to destress and decompress alone.
 With room for two, the Double Relaxer encourages socialization and connection as well as relaxation.
-There is a full-size Raised Relaxer that is shaped with the perfect contour for kids and adults to enjoy.
+There is a full-size Raised Relaxer that is shaped with the perfect contour for children and adults to enjoy.
 It sits higher off the ground and comes with a hook-and-loop strap for safety.

 An optional Relaxer Base can be ordered for the Standard Relaxer, raising it 13 inches and making it easier for anyone with a larger frame to move on and off.